thabuvelan-s/face-detect/README.md

-# face-detect
+# thabuvelan halleyx
- detect face using open cv
+auto face detect by using open cv in python